 - Disappeared Dad: The opening number explains how Mr. Johnstone walked out on his wife.

-- Downer Ending: Both brothers kill one another, having only just found out that they're actually brothers by birth instead of just by the oath they made.
+- Downer Ending: Mickey kills Eddie and is then shot by the police, having only just found out that they're actually brothers by birth instead of just by the oath they made.

 - Dramatic Irony: The show lives off it.

 - Epic Rocking: "Tell Me It's Not True".

 - Ethereal Choir: Used to hauntingly beautiful effect in the Overture.